RotenInformatik/DesktopServicesDotNet/README.md

 Infrastructure for desktop applications for .NET.

-Based on .NET Standard 2.0, with minimal dependencies.
+Based on .NET Standard 2.0 and .NET Core 3.1, with minimal dependencies.

 ---